hungrymonkey/hungrymonkey.github.io/_posts/2019-10-22-seeking-three-moving-windows-ogg-theora.markdown

 ## Decoder Submission

 Since we found the keyframe and time in the last section, the next step is to submit frames into `th_decode_packetin` and dump it with `th_decode_ycbcr_out`.
-As decoder scan forward, the granulepos can be incremented to allow frame comparison to the desired seek time.
+As the decoder scans forward, the granulepos can be incremented to allow frame comparison to the desired seek time.
 When the stream advance pass the desired time by one frame, just break out.
 Resume should be able to play the leftover frames within the theora stream.
-On the other hand, proper vorbis scanning is difficult.
+On the other hand, libvorbis and libogg provide limited facilities to help anyone write sample accurate seeking.
 Vorbis pcm are encapsulated within the vorbis block.
 As a consequence, all decoders deal with 4 sync windows.
 Unlike the keyframe, we are not necessarily guaranteed to have the previous page timestamp.
 In order to sync by packet, my best approximation is to use `vorbis_packet_blocksize` and `ogg_page_packets` to estimate the correct pcm timestamp.
 Nevertheless, this method would not work on files with variable block sizes.

 ```c++
 //Process keyframe